ForecastHealth/botech-protocol/README.md

 In this example, the model will represent it's start value as 2020, and its stop value as 2039.
 The botech model will not run in the year 2040, as it finished after 2039.
 An index will run from 0 to (2039 - 2020) 19, which is twenty units.

+## ledgers
+`ledgers` are dictionaries contained in the `globals` and `nodes` dictionaries.
+However, here we are speaking about their role in the `globals` dictionary.
+Within the `globals` dictionary, `ledgers` provide information about how they are implemented during initialisation of the model.

 # Nodes
 # Edges